 Sufficient tissue perfusion and oxygenation are vital for all metabolic processes in cells and the main factor influencing tissue repair and resistance to infectious organisms.

-The concept of tissue perfusion has been affected by blood flow, oxygen supply, or a combination of flow and nutritional supply that includes oxygen.
+The concept of tissue perfusion has been affected by blood flow, oxygen supply, or a combination of flow and nutritional collection that includes oxygen.

 Tissue perfusion should be assessed at the local tissue level.
-A single fabric that represents the situation in all tissues of the body and is readily available for measurements would be ideal.
+A single fabric that represents the situation in all body tissues and is readily available for measurements would be ideal.

 Subcutis and mucosa of the gastrointestinal tract are such tissue types.
 Many monitoring systems are available to measure tissue perfusion and oxygenation.